 What should I do if my laptop doesn't meet the minimum requirements?

 Please contact us and we'll try to find a solution for you.

 How do I install Oracle VM VirtualBox?

 Download the latest version of VirtualBox for your platform (Windows, OS X, Linux, etc) and install it as any other package.
-You also need to download and install the Extension Pack (cross-platform) for that version.

 If you already have an older version of VirtualBox installed the school's Virtual Machine should still work, but be sure to upgrade or downgrade appropriately if you run into problems.
 The school's Virtual Machine essentially uses the Open Virtualization Format, theoretically supported by most desktop virtualization software, but it is strongly suggested to use VirtualBox.